 - A federal or state ban on the type of business conducted by the partnership concern.

-- The partnership not being able to renew a license that is essential to continue all or any specific segment of its business.
+- The partnership cannot renew a license essential to continue all or any specific segment of its business.

-- Any partner seeking withdrawal, passing away, becoming unable or incapacitated.
+- Any partner is seeking withdrawal, passing away, or becoming unable or incapacitated.

 - New partner joining into an existing partnership.

 - A likely change in the partnership agreement is a general partner becoming a silent partner and vice versa.

 Therefore, whether you are planning to form a partnership or going through any partnership dispute and planning a partnership dissolution, seeking the professional expertise of a partnership dispute lawyer is a must.
 Luckily for you, Attorneys Real Estate Group has a team of highly capable partnership dispute attorneys.

 Our partnership dispute lawyers specialize in settling complicated disputes and creating feasible partnership dissolution agreements that favor each partner.

 Give us a call at 916-702-8443 or visit our website at Attorneysre.com.
 You can also get free legal consultation by filling in the form at this link.
 One of our attorneys will get back to you as quickly as possible and will be glad to assist you.